Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 * init(): allocates the output data buffer object (BO), opens the kernel, and sets the kernel parameters (location of the buffer object, and its length).
 * run(): starts execution the s2mm kernel
 * run_wait(): waits for the s2mm kernel to finish
   Note: This call will only return once it receives the number of samples specified computed in the init function.
-If the application code hangs at this point, it is waiting from data from the Filter Chain.
+If the application code hangs at this point, it is waiting from data from the filter chain.
-* close(): closes the ouput data bufer object and kernel
+* close(): closes the output data buffer object and kernel
 * golden_check():  Compare data in the output data buffer object with the data from the output file, using REPEAT_OFFSET and REPETITIONS to compare the data correctly(see #define-data-sizes).

 ### Main Function
 This is the main PS application code that controls the kernels and runs data through the design.
 The various steps this code goes through is described in the following subsections.

 #### 1. Check Command Line Argument
 The beginning of the A72 application is represented by the main function.
 It takes in one command line argument: an XCLBIN file.